japanninja74/OS_emness_sha256/README.md

    Finally, you can open `device_tree_out.dts` and locate the `amba_pl` device node.

-8. To cross-compile the kernel module, starting from the proect root, change to:
+8. To cross-compile the kernel module, starting from the project root, change to:

         project-spec/meta-user/recipes-modules/sha256